7 high-impact ideas for slow business seasons (+ survey winner!)

 The Spotlight Summary...

-For the peeps who read to the very end: here is The Behind-The-Scenes report / catch-all for busy brains, for the second week of June 2025.
+For the peeps who read to the very end: here is The Behind-The-Scenes report / catch-all for busy brains, for September.

 You're getting this email because you subscribed, downloaded a free resource, or bought something from me.
 Want to unsubscribe from all my emails for good?
 No worries, just click this link and we'll part ways here: Unsubscribe (Reminder, clicking this link removes you from all my emails and you won't ever hear from me again!)